le0kar0ub1/ParadigmShift/doc/rootdoc.md

 ## A scheduler... for what ?

-The central idea is that you can affect the differents ressources with your own rules using principaly low level target service scheduling and [lambda functions](https://en.wikipedia.org/wiki/AWS_Lambda).
+The central idea is that you can affect the differents ressources with your own rules using principaly scheduling services (low level scope) and [lambda functions](https://en.wikipedia.org/wiki/AWS_Lambda).

 The purpose of `ParadigmShift` is to raise the target scope level from `resource` to `application`.